setrar/MALIS/projects/proj3/README.md

 1. Improve your proficiency in the use of coding tools and libraries for machine learning by building a full project from scratch .
 ---

 ***Task 1***.
 You will implement ridge regression from scratch in a file that you will name `ridge.py`.

-You may use the implementation of linear regression showcased in the course as a starting point.

-$\underline{ \text{You cannot use scikit-learn.
+You may use the implementation of linear regression showcased in the course as a starting point. $\underline{ \text{You cannot use scikit-learn.
 It is expected that you code the algorithm from scratch.} }$

-You may add any other functions that you consider necessary.

 Make sure you debug your code, to verify that it works accordingly.
 You may consider comparing it against `scikit-learn` implementation for validation.

 ***Task 2***.
-Document your code.
+Check your implementation using the Olympics 100 m dataset that has been showcased in several lectures.
+Are your results similar?
+How do you choose λ?
+Define a strategy for this.

 ## References